MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-transition-gen1-to-gen2.md

 This article provides information about key dates for migrating Power BI Premium capacity to the latest platform.

-Over the last several months, we've been working to make many improvements to Power BI Premium, including changes to licensing, performance, scaling, management overhead, and improved insight to utilization metrics.
-This next generation of Power BI Premium, generally referred to as Power BI Premium Gen2, has officially moved from preview to general availability as of October 4, 2021.
+Over the last several months, we've been working to make many improvements to Power BI Premium.
+Changes include updates to licensing, performance, scaling, management overhead, and improved insight to utilization metrics.
+This next generation of Power BI Premium, referred to as Power BI Premium Gen2, has officially moved from preview to general availability as of October 4, 2021.
 You can read the announcement about this release in the [Power BI blog](https://powerbi.microsoft.com/blog/).

-If your organization is using the previous version of Power BI Premium, you are required to migrate capacities to the modern Gen2 platform.
+If your organization is using the previous version of Power BI Premium, you're required to migrate capacities to the modern Gen2 platform.
 The key dates for you to be aware of are listed below:

 * **October 4, 2021** - Power BI Premium Gen2 is generally available.
 * **November 15, 2021** - We start sending notifications reminding customers to migrate.